Nagasaki45/backchannel/README.md

 - Activate environment `source activate backchannel`.
 - Download the datasets manually (see below) to, let's say, `mydata`.
 - Organize the datasets with `python organize.py mydata`.
-- `python train.py`
-- You can inspect the results in the `model_inspection` notebook.
+- Run `train.ipynb` to train, investigate, and persist the model.

 ## Datasets